Comparing Hearing Aid Pricing

 Over the past decade, the prices of most electronic devices have dropped considerably.
-Smaller components, streamlined methods of manufacturing, and new business models have all contributed to the overall decrease in price of everyday digital products.
+Smaller components, streamlined methods of manufacturing, and new business models have all contributed to the overall decrease in the price of everyday digital products.
 But, hearing aid prices have continued to increase.

 Hearing Aid Prices Don’t Follow the Trend

-Unlike hearing aid prices, those of most common day consumer electronics products – cameras, laptops, TVs and even GPS systems – have dropped on average by more than half!
+Unlike hearing aid prices, those of most common day consumer electronics products – cameras, laptops, TVs, and even GPS systems – have dropped on average by more than half!
 It is a very common trend in free markets where consumers have substantial choice on where to obtain their preferred products.
 Remember the origins of the desktop computer?
-It was traditionally sold for hefty sums at physical stores and outlets… until new, online business models offered consumers with a far more economical alternative where they could get the same product.
+It was traditionally sold for hefty sums at physical stores and outlets… until new, online business models offered consumers a far more economical alternative where they could get the same product.

-Low cost manufacturing in the Far East, streamlined production processes and the commoditization of components further accelerated this trend… but it all starts with offering consumers with choice.
+Low-cost manufacturing in the Far East, streamlined production processes, and the commoditization of components further accelerated this trend… but it all starts with offering consumers choice.
 The only exceptions in the above example are the MP3 player and our old friend, the digital hearing aid.

 The MP3 has experienced a price jump because its capabilities have advanced disproportionally compared to devices from 10 years ago.
 For example, the average MP3 player could store 128MB of data (roughly 12 songs) in 2000.
 However, today the average MP3 player can store 160G of data (roughly 40,000 songs)… a 1250x increase!

 The Path To Making Hearing Aids Affordable